payu-india/CMS-Chatbot/reference/Save Cards/collect-payments-save-card/complete-card-details-payment.md

 next:
   description: ''
 ---
-This scenario is applicable where a customer is providing the complete card number do the transaction (Card number, Expiry, CVV, and name on card)
+This scenario is applicable where a customer is providing the complete card number do the transaction (card number, card expiry, CVV, and name on card)

 HTTP Method: **POST**